-Report on the Schedule of Investments
+Report on the Schedule

-We have audited the accompanying Schedule of Investments for the State of New York Mortgage Agency (the Agency), a component unit of the State of New York, as of October 31, 2020 and 2019, and the related notes.
+We have audited the accompanying Schedule of Investments (the Schedule) for the State of New York Mortgage Agency (the Agency), a component unit of the State of New York, as of October 31, 2021, and the related notes to the Schedule.

-Management's Responsibility for the Financial Schedule
+Management's Responsibility for the Schedule

-Management is responsible for the preparation and fair presentation of the Schedule of Investments in conformity with U.S. generally accepted accounting principles; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the Schedule of Investments that is free of material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the Schedule in conformity with U.S. generally accepted accounting principles; this includes the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of the Schedule that is free of material misstatement, whether due to fraud or error.